MicrosoftDocs/microsoft-365-community/Community/identifying-your-sharepoint-champions.md

 You may have seen this situation before where the company implements a new guidance that limits a crucial established business process.
 Maybe your organization has decided on no external sharing ever from SharePoint.
 The procurement department works with external vendors for the majority of their day for document collaboration on contracts, SOWs, etc. Limiting SharePoint external access has dramatically impacted their productivity.
 What other options are available to them if you limit external sharing across the organization?

 When an end user is breaking governance, it is because something is not meeting their day-to-day business needs.
 Open the conversation to understand why.
-If you don’t, you are encouraging shadow IT as there is a long list of free options available to meet their external collaboration needs that is now outside your monitoring.
+If you don't, you are encouraging shadow IT as there is a long list of free options available to meet their external collaboration needs that is now outside your monitoring.
 If you do, you are building trust in the relationship and gaining crucial insight into their needs.

 ## Across Varied Perspectives